 Defining Risk Parameters

-A critical aspect of risk management in scalping is the establishment of clear risk parameters.
+A critical aspect of risk management in scalping is establishing clear risk parameters.
 Scalpers should define their risk/reward ratio, which determines the expected return on a trade relative to the risk taken.

 A strong risk management strategy in scalping involves setting tight stop losses to limit losses quickly and effectively.
 Utilizing precise stop losses minimizes the impact of any single trade on the trader’s portfolio and is a critical step toward handling risk in a disciplined manner.

-Keeping a disciplined trading approach is vital for success in scalping.
-This requires sticking to a well-defined trading plan, refraining from impulsive decisions, and knowing when to exit winning and losing trades.
+Maintaining a disciplined trading approach is vital to scaling success.
+This requires adhering to a well-defined trading plan, refraining from impulsive decisions, and knowing when to exit winning and losing trades.

 A disciplined trader will resist the temptation to make trades that do not meet their specified criteria and ensure that each trade adheres to its established risk management strategy.